Quansight/Quansight-website/apps/labs/posts/free-threaded-python-halfway.md

 If you do not know low-level programming languages, you can still help out by testing packages.
 If packages in your dependency tree re-enable the GIL, run Python with `python -Xgil=0` or with `PYTHON_GIL=0` set in your shell environment.
-This will prevent the GIL from being enabled and runtime.
+This will prevent the GIL from being enabled at runtime.
 It may also lead to crashes or inconsistent results if you spawn threads and trigger some sort of issue, but in my experience, it is more likely that things will "just work" unless you are intentionally doing something unsafe to break a